Developer668/Location-List-App/README.md

 # Location List App

 A simple Android application built with Java that allows users to create, view, and manage a list of locations.
 This project was developed as a hands-on learning experience to understand the fundamentals of Android development.
+There is a usage of Google Maps API so you will require to get an API ID to use it.
+I also learned how to use API effectively as well using this applicaiton.

 ## Features